K. J. Britt

-K. J. Britt (born June 4, 1999) is an American football linebacker for the Tampa Bay Buccaneers of the National Football League (NFL).
-He played college football at Auburn.
+K. J. Britt (born June 4, 1999) is an American professional football linebacker for the Miami Dolphins of the National Football League (NFL).
+He played college football for the Auburn Tigers.

-High School career
+Early life

 Britt attended Oxford High School.
 He was the number 299th ranked recruit in the country and the number 14th ranked inside linebacker.
 Britt committed to Auburn over offers from Ole Miss and Georgia.

-College Career
+College career

-Britt received minimal playing time as a freshman and served as a rotational piece as a sophomore recording 21 total tackles.
-In 2019 as a junior he broke out, recording 68 total tackled and was awarded All-SEC First-team honors.
+While at Auburn, Britt received minimal playing time as a freshman and served as a rotational piece as a sophomore recording 21 total tackles.
+In 2019 as a junior he broke out, recording 68 total tackled and was awarded All-Southeastern Conference First-team honors.
 As a senior, Britt missed all but two games due to a thumb injury.

 Professional career

+Tampa Bay Buccaneers

-Britt was drafted by the Tampa Bay Buccaneers in the fifth round, 176th overall, of the 2021 NFL Draft.
+Britt was selected by the Tampa Bay Buccaneers in the fifth round, 176th overall, of the 2021 NFL draft.
 He signed his four-year rookie contract on May 13, 2021.

 On October 25, 2022, Britt was placed on injured reserve.
 He was activated on December 10.

+Miami Dolphins

+On March 17, 2025, Britt signed a one-year contract with the Miami Dolphins.